 Learn how to properly discipline your cat in the article linked

 How do you accomplish this?
 Easy, they get it right, and you give the love.
 NEVER use physical force, this will only add more stress and potentially harm your cat.

 Nail Trimming: Maybe a bit of Greco-cato wrestling is your speed?
-This is easily mastered with a reliable pair of feline nail scissors, and a firm cuddle of your cat.
+This is easily mastered with a reliable pair of cat nail clippers, and a firm cuddle of your cat.
 Or, for a small fee your vet will do it.
 See the picture below for an idea of what it looks like.

 Nail caps: Think of them like false nails for your cat.
 They’re stuck on over the top of your cat’s nails just like humans do.
 This prevents them from scratching you, and your cat will eventually shed them as they normally would their natural claws.

 Mood altering sprays: Yes, it’s what it sounds like, but in a good and legal kind of way!
 Brands like Feliway produce pheromone sprays that reduce a cat’s stress levels.

 Catnip toys can have the same or similar effect of reducing stress, plus you get to laugh at their antics while they’re… erm… relaxed.
 It’s a nicer way of saying get your cat high.